 In \S~\ref{section:quasimorphisms} we define uniform quasimorphisms.
 A quasimorphism on a group is uniform if (roughly speaking) the coarse level sets are coarsely connected.
 The main theorem of this section is \begin{quasimorphism_theorem} Let $G$ be a hyperbolic group and suppose that $G$ admits a uniform quasimorphism.
 Then there is a zipper $Z^\pm \subset \partial_\infty G$ for $G$. \end{quasimorphism_theorem}

-In \S~\ref{section:orders} we define uniform left orders.
-A left order on a group is uniform if (roughly speaking) the partial order generated by certain {\em up elements} (essentially: elements for which every conjugate is positive in the order) has upper bounds for pairs on a certain scale.
-The main theorem of this section is \begin{order_theorem} Let $G$ be a hyperbolic group and suppose $G$ admits a uniform left order.
+In \S~\ref{section:orders} we define uniform actions.
+A faithful orientation preserving action of a group on $\R$ is uniform if (roughly speaking) the partial order generated by certain {\em up elements} (those that move every point in the positive direction) has upper bounds for pairs on a certain scale.
+The main theorem of this section is \begin{order_theorem} Let $G$ be a hyperbolic group and suppose $G$ admits a uniform action on $\R$.
 Then there is a zipper $Z^\pm \subset \partial_\infty G$ for $G$. \end{order_theorem}